dewitjin/courseTracker/README.md

 TODO:feature to deal with clean up long text, and deal with commas and spaces in cell so I don't have to deal with it manually.

-Program order:
+Program execution:

+There are currently 2 files with a main function.
+Run the file one at a time.

 Step 1: run convert.c to convert a CSV file to a DAT file.

-Step 2: run display.c to display the data from a DAT file.
+Step 2: run display.c to display the data from a DAT file, and produces a TXT file for printing.

 This program converts the csv to a dat file only for demostration.
 Users can merge the two files together and eliminate the code to convert to DAT, if desired.